-Standard Reviewed N/A Satisfactory Not Satisfactory B.1 Course competencies represent industry's expectation of the overarching knowledge, skills, and abilities that 1 st year college students should possess. Х B.2 Core course competencies are relevant to industry and employers. Х B.3 Instruction, activities, and assignment in individual courses are relevant and engaging to students . Х
+Table.
+Watt ix of evidence-based skins mapped to students, industry, and emplo able.
+Matrix of evidence-based skins mapped to students, industry, and employers Standard Reviewed N/A Satisfactory Not Satisfactory B.1 Course competencies represent industry's expectation of the overarching knowledge, skills, and abilities that 1 st year college students should possess.
+X B.2 Core course competencies are relevant to industry and employers .
+X B.3 Instruction, activities, and assignment in individual courses are relevant and engaging to students .
+X

-B.1- Course objectives align with industry expectations at the appropriate skill level.
-Reviewer specifically linked the assessments to systems analysis and systems design to varying comments in the advisory board; these skills are a direct impact to industry.

-B.2- Core competencies are relevant to industry and employers, as verified using the Burning Glass labor market data (http://burning-glass.com/research/coding-skills/) and the Dynamic Skills Audit Summary.

-B.3 Activities and instruction defined in the course outline offer real-world application in information security and privacy including criminal law and tor law issues in cyberspace.
-Reviewer encourages more collaborative, active learning experiences for students.
+- B.1- Course objectives align with industry expectations at the appropriate skill level.
+Reviewer specifically linked the assessments to systems analysis and systems design to varying comments in the advisory board; these skills are a direct impact to industry. - B.2- Core competencies are relevant to industry and employers, as verified using the Burning Glass labor market data (http://burning-glass.com/research/coding-skills/) and the Dynamic Skills Audit Summary. - B.3 Activities and instruction defined in the course outline offer real-world application in networking that are beneficial to students seeking employment in this field.
+Reviewer suggests and encourages more collaborative work to make it even more engaging and meaningful for students.
+Perhaps engage stakeholders in this process and have students identify the SDLC lifecycle for particular board members after evaluating their current infrastructure.
+Also, there are many engaging platforms of VR and AR available for students to experiment with.
+Encourage more collaborative efforts.